MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 ![Content Protection Transcription](../images/content_protection_A_to_B.png)

-PlayReady Import designates an operation where content is initially protected using a Content Protection A technology and then protected using PlayReady, typically in a transcriptor.
+PlayReady Import designates an operation where content is initially protected using a Content Protection A technology and then protected using PlayReady, typically in a transcryptor.
 What that means is the encryption keys of the protected content are protected in a Content Protection A license when they get in the device, and are protected in a PlayReady license when they get out of that device.
 It may involve transcrypting the content (decrypting the content, and re-encrypting the content using different keys), or simply repackaging the encryption keys from the Content Protection A license format to the PlayReady license format.
 It may also involve transcribing the rights and right restrictions from Content Protection X technology to PlayReady extensible media rights (XMR).

 ![PlayReady Import](../images/playready_import.png)